mej/equilibria/README.md

 Syntax:

-`# equilibria listener_port:target_address:target_port,target_address:target_port,...`
+`# equilibria [listener_address:]listener_port>>>target_address:target_port,target_address:target_port,...`

-This will open a TCP socket listening on `listener_port`, and each incoming connection will choose one of the subsequent `target_address:target_port` combinations to forward to.
+This will open a TCP socket listening on `listener_address` at `listener_port`, and each incoming connection will choose one of the subsequent `target_address:target_port` combinations to forward to.
+The default address to bind the listening socket is `0.0.0.0` for IPv4 or `[::0]` for IPv6.
+Numeric IPv6 addresses must be enclosed in square brackets (e.g., `[2060:3ac1:60::88b2]:443`).

+The listening socket is entirely separate from the target socket, so specifying different families for each is fully supported.
+For example, an IPv6 listening socket can proxy to an IPv4, IPv6, or even UNIX socket, and vice versa.

 ## TODO